September 4, 2025

 3. Reviews

 Getting a talk & text only plan is less common in today’s data-heavy world, so you might have a harder time getting recommendations from people you know.
-Look up real reviews of plans you find through websites like Trustpilot, or Reddit.
+Look up real reviews of plans you find through websites like Trustpilot or Reddit, or simply search the provider name and "consumer reviews."

 How to activate a no data plan